therealdreg/AT90USBKEY2/README.md

 # AT90USBKEY2
-Original sources and programs for AT90USBKEY2 + own code &amp; patches
+Original sources and programs for AT90USBKEY2 + own code &amp; patches.

-**WARNING: my code is beta and crap**
+**WARNING: my code is beta and crap. btw, CORSAIR KEYBOARD can cause problems with ATMEL ICE, put the keyboard in BIOS MODE**

 evil mass storage *AT90USBKEY2 (poc-malware-tool for offline system):